About St. David's on-the-Hill

 Today, the church is proud to be an inclusive, open and affirming community that welcomes everyone, regardless of faith background.

 We welcome all who seek God's presence, all baptized Christians, to join us at Christ's table.

 From its origins as a place for Mrs. Clark’s own children to practice their Bible studies to its current lively Sunday School program, St. David’s on-the-Hill has made its youngest community members a focal point of church happenings.
 The church hosts several services led by Sunday School students and celebrates many youth-oriented events throughout the year.

-True to the words of our patron, St. David’s on-the-Hill is committed to its mission: To serve God’s people through ministry and service to others.
-We invite you to pay us a visit and experience what makes our community so special.
+True to the words of our patron, St. David’s on-the-Hill is committed to its mission to serve God’s people through ministry and service to others.
+Click the links below to find out more about St. David's: